Twice a Day Medication: How Many Hours Apart?

 What does BID mean on a prescription?

 BID stands for "bis in die," Latin for "twice a day."
 It means take your medication two times per day, typically morning and evening.
-BID is more flexible than "every 12 hours" (Q12H) — it means two doses during your waking hours, not two doses exactly 12 hours apart around the clock.
+BID is more flexible than "every 12 hours" (Q12H).
+It means two doses during your waking hours, not two doses exactly 12 hours apart around the clock.
 Most twice-daily prescriptions are BID unless your doctor specifies otherwise.

 Is taking medication 10 hours apart OK for twice a day?